nglasl/silverstripe-apiwesome/README.md

 ));
 ```

-### Attribute Visibility
+### Attribute Visibility Customisation

-Customisation will be required before your data object JSON/XML is available.
-Relationships are also displayed in JSON/XML using recursive attribute visibility on `has_one` relationships.
+The JSON/XML feed will only be available to a data object with attribute visibility set.
+The relationships (has_one) may also be displayed, where visibility is recursively determined.

 ### JSON/XML Output